 |Higher-strength lager/beer/cider||1 Pint, ABV 5.2%||3 units|

-You will be asked how many units of alcohol you drink, on average, each week - make sure you average your consumption out.
+You will be asked about the amount of alcohol you drink, on average, each week - make sure you average your consumption out.
 So, if you drink 8 units for 3 weeks of the month but the 4th week you drink 20 then your average consumption is 11 units per week in that month.
-You'll also be asked whether you have been advised to reduce your alcohol consumption by a medical professional and in some cases, you may be asked if you have ever committed any drink related offences.
+You'll also be asked whether you have been advised to reduce your alcohol consumption by a medical professional and in some cases, you may be asked if you have ever committed any drink-related offences.

 What can you do to get the best rate for your life insurance?

-If you have a history of alcohol-related concerns and you are still drinking then it is unlikely that you will be able to arrange life insurance.
+If you have a history of alcoholism or other alcohol-related concerns and you are still drinking then it is unlikely that you will be able to arrange life insurance.
 However, if your concerns are behind you and you’re not drinking anymore or have significantly reduced your drinking, then there’s a good chance that you’ll be able to find a life insurance company that will cover you.
-You should expect that if you have had any concerns within the last 5 years your life monthly insurance premiums will be higher than the initial quote you have received.
+You should expect that if you have had any concerns within the last 5 years, especially if you suffered from alcoholism your monthly life insurance premiums will be higher than the initial quote you received.
 However, if your alcohol-related concerns were more than 5 years ago and you have no ongoing adverse health impacts then you may be able to arrange life insurance without any increase to the quoted monthly premiums.

 If you have already received a decision after applying for life cover, the answers to the questions we have covered in this article may help to explain the decision but you'll probably need the help of a life insurance specialist* to understand this fully.
 A specialist broker will understand what details are important; the reasons why the decision was made and will try to align you with a company that is likely to provide a better price for the life insurance you’re looking for.
-They'll usually do this by approaching a number of companies anonymously on your behalf and share their outcomes with you.
-Not only this, but they’ll make sure that you’re choosing the right type and amount of life insurance too, ensuring that it is also placed into a trust so that it can reach your chosen beneficiaries quickly if it is ever needed.
-LifeSearch* is a specialist broker company that provides this guidance and advice without charging a fee and offers a £50 cashback reward for Money to the Masses readers once your cover is in place.
+They'll usually do this by approaching a number of companies anonymously on your behalf and sharing their outcomes with you.
+Not only this, but they’ll make sure that you’re choosing the right type and amount of life insurance too (you may be able to consider critical illness cover as well as life insurance), ensuring that it is also placed into a trust so that it can reach your chosen beneficiaries quickly if it is ever needed.
+LifeSearch* is a specialist broker company that provides this guidance and advice without charging a fee and offers up to £100 cashback reward for Money to the Masses readers once your cover is in place.

 If you're trying to keep the life cover affordable there are ways of tailoring the cover benefits to suit you.
 An independent life insurance specialist will work with you to tailor the benefits to fit your needs.
 They will work to your budget and give you the support you need to ensure that you’re not wasting time applying for cover that you won’t get and/or accepting a decision that doesn’t seem fair.